Portishead Primary Curriculum Statement

 Take a look at the Class pages to see the photos from some of the trips that have taken place this year.

 For information about the National Curriculum please click on the following link;

 Please click HERE for the Early Year Foundation Stage policy

 Maths calculation policy and progression in calculation strategies:

 Schemes of work

-Our teaching staff use a range of curricuum resources to support the planning of our teaching and learning and reduce unnecesaary teacher admin and workload.
-We do not follow any prescroibed schemes of work but do provide staff with these resources as a source of inspiration and imagination which can be adapted or used as guidance as teacher see fit.
+Our teaching staff use a range of curriculum resources to support the planning of our teaching and learning and reduce unnecessary teacher admin and workload.
+We do not follow any prescribed schemes of work but do provide staff with these resources as a source of inspiration and imagination which can be adapted or used as guidance as teacher see fit.

 In foundation subjects teacher base their learning and topics around the Cornerstones Curriculum topics.

 In PHSE we have introduced the Jigsaw scheme of work to supplement our values led work.